alysala/inventory-crud-app/README.md

 - Activate the venv virtual environment.
    - On MacOS and Linux systems, run `source venv/bin/activate`
    - On Windows Command Prompt, run venv\Scripts\activate.bat
 - Run `pip install -r requirements.txt` to install all Python dependencies.
+Due to a bug in the way the `bson` and `flask_pymongo` libraries are written, you may get `bson` import errors.
+If this happens you will need to uninstall and reinstall in the following order.
+    - pip uninstall bson
+    - pip uninstall flask_pymongo
+    - pip install flask_pymongo
 - Ensure MongoDB Community Edition is active.
     - Windows: Run MongoDB Community Edition as a Windows Service
     - MacOS: Run MongoDB Community Edition